 The Persistence Magic

-Effectively, OpenClaw now has a memory of YOU.
+Effectively, OpenClaw now has a memory of you.
+Not generic — personal and persistent.

 Why This Pattern Specifically